 While on the field, Jeter rounded the bases many times, but in press conferences, he probably knew to say touch base instead of touch bases.
 Why would he worry about such a thing?
 Continue reading to find out.

-What is the Difference Between Touch Bases and Touch Bases?
+What is the Difference Between Touch Base and Touch Bases?

-In this post, I will compare touch base vs. touch basse.
+In this post, I will compare touch base vs. touch bases.
 I will use each phrase in an example sentence, so you can see them in context.

 Plus, I will show you a memory tool that you can use to remember whether touch bases or touch base is more appropriate.